dillerwin/statement-to-csv/README.md

 # statement-to-csv
-Translates a bank statement into a CSV file
+Translates a pdf of a bank statement into a CSV file